robinmattern/AIDocs_testR-master/README.md

 </details>

 <details><summary style="font-size:16px; color:blue">
-G. Change the prompts for the model test runs
+H. Change the prompts for the model test runs
 </summary>

  1. Let's look at the `model-tests` file for the first model app, `s11_search-web-app` and change the sections to be displayed.